cnyvfang/CORUN-Colabator/README.md

 ## 🏃 For Any Image Restoration Tasks (Restormer as Example)
 If you want to use other network to replace Restormer, you only need to add your network to [archs](corun_colabator/archs), replace the network definition in option files and run the script.
-If you need to define your own loss function, you need to modify the corresponding [models](corun_colabator/models) and [losses](corun_colabator/losses) before you invoke it in option files.
+If you need to define your own loss function and training strategies, you need to modify the corresponding [models](corun_colabator/models) and [losses](corun_colabator/losses) before you invoke it in option files.

 ⚠️ **Please replace the dataset path in the corresponding option files with your own dataset path.**